Keep your family home

 It’s enough coping with the loss of a loved one.
 But without a regular income to cover a mortgage, your family could lose their home as well.
 For anyone who has struggled to get a deposit together for the biggest purchase of their life, this is a nightmare scenario.
 And it can happen all too easily.

-Without a life insurance payout, your family may not be able to meet the mortgage repayments, and the loan could default.
-The lender needs to recover the money they gave you for the house.
+If you were to die and had no life insurance in place, your family may not be able to meet the mortgage repayments.
+Your mortgage lender will need to recover the money they gave you for the property.
 So they may repossess it, evicting your family from their home.

 Taking on a bigger mortgage